 Lack of maintenance is probably our #1 source of service calls during the winter.
 It’s the most likely reason your heat won’t turn on.
 And more often than not, the problem is that your furnace is just plain dirty:

 - A dirty blower motor can lead to equipment failure.
-The heat exchanger won't work unless enough cool air moves across it to keep it from overheating.
-When the motor is dirty, the heat exchanger isn't exposed to enough moving air.
-Basically, it'll go kaput.
+The heat exchanger won’t work unless enough cool air moves across it to keep it from overheating.
+When the motor is dirty, the heat exchanger isn’t exposed to enough moving air.
+It’ll go kaput.

 - Dirty air filters restrict airflow and can amplify existing problems with improper duct sizing.
 You need to change your filters every 90 days or so.